Instant Interview

 Phase 2: Sleep (The Prep Most People Skip)

 Sleep is not passive.
-During sleep your brain consolidates everything you practised — the answers, the facts, the mental rehearsals.
+During sleep your brain consolidates everything you practised: the answers, the facts, the mental rehearsals.
 Showing up on five hours of broken sleep will undo half the work you did this evening.

 Aim for seven to eight hours.
 If you struggle to fall asleep before important events, try the 4-4-4 breathing technique: breathe in for four counts, hold for four, out for four.
 Repeat for two minutes.
-It's not a myth — it genuinely dampens the stress response.
+It's not a myth.
+It genuinely dampens the stress response.

 No doom-scrolling in bed.
 No re-reading your notes at midnight.
 You're done for the night.